Our world-class hosted accommodation services are expanding. Visit New Zealand Homestay today!

 Common Misconceptions About Hosting a Student with Special Dietary Requirements

 As a host with Australian Homestay Network (AHN), you will receive requests to host students with varying dietary requirements.
-Common diets requested include vegan, vegetarian, and halal.
-Below are some misconceptions about providing these diets, as well as a few bonus tips on how to best cater for a student who has requested one.
+Common diets requested include halal, vegan, vegetarian, gluten-free and coeliac.

 Hosting a student with special dietary requirements is challenging: